bochendong/VGG11-on-MNIST-dataset/README.md

 |4|0.2313|0.9297|0.1863|0.9419|
 |5|0.1787|0.9451|0.1442|0.9561|

-### Generate the rotated test set which each image was rotated:
+### Generate the rotated test set by rotating each image:

 ```Python
 temp = []